Tetraamminecopper(II) sulfate

 Tetraamminecopper(II) sulfate monohydrate, or more precisely tetraammineaquacopper(II) sulfate, is the salt with the formula [Cu(NH3)4]SO4*H2O|auto=1, or more precisely Cu(NH3)4(H2O)]SO4.
 This dark blue to purple solid is a sulfuric acid salt of the metal complex [Cu(NH3)4(H2O)](2+) (tetraammineaquacopper(II) cation).
 It is closely related to Schweizer's reagent, which is used for the production of cellulose fibers in the production of rayon.

+Properties

+The deep blue crystalline solid tends to hydrolyse and evolve (release) ammonia upon standing in air.
+It is fairly soluble in water.
+The brilliant dark blue-violet color of tetraamminecopper(II) sulfate solution is due to the presence of [Cu(NH3)4](2+) (tetraamminecopper(II) cation).